See Me

-ār specializes in creating authentic marketing and public relations strategies, focusing on multicultural communities.
-For this project, I designed an evergreen social campaign for heritage months, aimed at showcasing local entrepreneurs and community leaders while celebrating cultural history.
+Rār specializes in creating authentic marketing and public relations strategies, focusing on multicultural communities.
+For this project, I was tasked with creating an evergreen social campaign for heritage months.
+The goal; to showcase local entrepreneurs and community leaders while celebrating cultural history.

 service